 - 3-4 tablespoons oil

-- 3 tablespoons condensed milk
+- 3 tablespoons sweetened condensed milk (or honey)

 - 4 tablespoons red curry paste